Bir Man Chaudhari

-Bir Man Chaudhari(बीरमान चौधरी) is a Nepalese politician, belonging to the Communist Party of Nepal (Maoist) and current Member of Sudurpaschim Provincial Assembly.
+Bir Man Chaudhari (बीरमान चौधरी) is a Nepalese politician, belonging to the Communist Party of Nepal (Maoist) and current Member of Sudurpaschim Provincial Assembly.
 In the 2008 Constituent Assembly election he was elected from the Kailali-3 constituency, winning 19739 votes.
+He was defeated by Jagat Prasad Joshi of Rastriya Swatantra Party in the parliamentary 2026 general election.

 Electorate History

 He was elected to the Member of Provincial Assembly of Sudurpashchim Province from Kailali 3(A).He contested and won Member of Constituent Assembly of Nepal from Kailali 3.